rainerpm/CSAssignmentChecker/README.md

   This can be achieved by having students submit to an online folder that is automatically synched to the teacher's PC using something like the Dropbox File Request feature.
 * For this demo, instead of students submitting files to the class period folder, *we will simply copy example files from /demo/sampleSubmissions/*
 * To demo the basic verification of a student program, copy /demo/sampleSubmissions/studentProblems/4ShotwellGwynne4381_encryption.py to the class period 4 folder /demo/4/.
-The program will detect this file and run the program.
+This file is Period 4's student Gwynne Shotwell's submission of the encryption assignment.
+The program (which up to now had been printing periods) will detect this file and run the program.
    * Since this initial student program has an error, the program will use tkdiff to display the differences between the students program output and the expected "gold" output.
    * After you close the tkdiff window, the program displays the assignment menu **y/n \[i a o c e s f l](r){x} h=help?**
      * **Answer i** to display the program in the Python IDE.